 In 2001, 50% of school children ages 6-12 were driven to school in a private vehicle, up from 15% in 1969.
 This shocking statistic has far reaching consequences, from increased traffic congestion to higher obesity rates in children.
 International Walk to School Day seeks to address this growing problem by highlighting the need for walkable communities and getting kids excited about walking to school.
 This year’s event will be held next Wednesday, October 3.
 Last year, participation in this event reached a record high, with over 4,000 events registered nationwide.
 Inspiring kids to walk to school helps create a cleaner environment, gathers support for safe pedestrian infrastructure, encourages healthy physical activity, improves community spirit, and adds a necessary dose of fun to the life of a child.

-Read more about International Walk to School Day here.
+Read more about International Walk to School Day here

 Safe Routes to School is another initiative dedicated to promoting bicycling and walking to school.
 The program helps to increase the safety, convenience, and fun of biking and walking to school by providing infrastructure grants, training activities and technical advice to communities.
 Implementation of Safe Routes programs is an integral component of CTLCV’s policy recommendation to “make walking and biking easier and safer with low-cost and small-scale improvements.”
 Creating safer, more walkable communities through bicycle and pedestrian friendly roads will revitalize Connecticut, just as it has done in Portland, Minneapolis, and Pittsburg.
 However achieving this will require a shift from the reliance of cars in our culture.
 Teaching children to rely on their own physical abilities instead (and providing the infrastructural resources to do so) is the first step in making this change.

-Learn more about Safe Routes to School here.
+Learn more about Safe Routes to School here

 For every 100 students who walk or bike to school we can reduce CO2 emissions by 32,976 pounds and save 1,674 gallons of gasoline a year.

 Last week's public hearing about Connecticut's state rail plan demonstrated the pressing need for investment in rail as part of the state's public transportation system.
 ConnDOT Commissioner James Redeker stressed the importance of a practical and prioritized rail plan.
 He stated that a long term rail plan is critical for future development, and is required by the Federal Railroad Administration for funding purposes.
 ConnDOT's plan highlights the need for investment in infrastructure for both passenger and freight rail, with a focus on maintaining and updating the existing lines.
-The full plan can be accessed here.
+The full plan can be accessed here

 Rail issues continued to be front and center the next day with a public hearing on the re-development of the Stamford Parking Garage adjacent to the train station.
 One piece of the current parking garage is in poor condition and needs to be re-built.
 The DOT is turning to private developers for a solution that involves reconstruction of the garage and transforming it into a transit-oriented development.
 Some commuters are concerned that moving a portion of the parking to a spot a quarter a mile away will create an unfair burden on those drivers.
 But, if done correctly, this project could encourage more people to walk or bike to the train station by building a mix of office, residential and retail next to the train station.
 Connecticut League of Conservation Voters, Connecticut Fund for the Environment, the Tri-State Transportation Campaign, Regional Plan Association, and the Business Council of Fairfield County released a statement regarding the Stamford Parking Garage that supports the DOT’s proposal in theory, but urges them to “seek diverse stakeholder input on the project moving forward.”
-See the entire press release here.
+See the entire press release here

 The public discussion of planning for a state rail system and promoting mixed-use development within walking distance of transit stations, reinforces two policy recommendations in the recently released CTLCV Transportation Guide: support of transit-oriented development and investment in rail.